nodiscc/xsrv/roles/samba/README.md

 This role will install [Samba](https://en.wikipedia.org/wiki/Samba_(software)), a file sharing service for various operating systems.
 Samba is a free software re-implementation of Microsoft SMB networking protocol.

-The server is set up as a "standalone"/workgroup server (ie. not part of a domain) and uses standard Linux users as a backend for user accounts.
+The server is set up as a "standalone"/workgroup server (ie. not part of a domain) and can use one of these backends for user accounts:
+- standard local Linux users
+- LDAP users

 ## Requirements/dependencies/example playbook